jstaffans/galapagos/README.md

 The schema definition DSL is still a work-in-progress.
 Prismatic's schema library is used for validation and coercion and I'd like to move galapagos' DSL closer to that used in Prismatic/schema.

-Not all GraphQL built-in types are suppored yet.

 ### Queries

 Directives and query variables are missing.
 Validation is lacking.
 Introspection is not yet implemented.